MSX Assembly Page

 The site is divided into several sections, which you can select from at the top.

 Please note that this site’s content may not be redistributed without the permission of the MSX Assembly Page or the original author.
-We have put a lot of effort in collecting all this information and also wrote a large number of the articles ourselves (the ones marked with a MAP bullet), and we ask everyone to respect our efforts and author’s rights.
+We have put a lot of effort in collecting all this information and also wrote a large number of the articles ourselves (the ones marked with MAP), and we ask everyone to respect our efforts and author’s rights.
 Of course linking to us is always allowed.
 For more legal information read the Disclaimer.

 The following documents be found in this section: